mrcore5/bootswatch-theme/README.md

 This is the main mrcore5 bootswatch base theme.
 Configure it in your `System/config/modules.php` file under the `BaseTheme` section.

+## Versions

+* 1.0 is for Laravel 5.1 and below
+* 2.0 is for Laravel 5.2 and above

 ## Contributing